Wakayama curry-poisoning incident: Trial

 At her trial she pleaded innocent, but Wakayama District Court sentenced her to death in 2002.
 On 29 June 2005, Osaka High Court upheld her death sentence.
 However, her lawyers (Yoshihiro Yasuda among them) insisted on her innocence because only circumstantial evidence existed.

 On 21 April 2009, the Supreme Court of Japan rejected her final appeal.

 In July 2009, Hayashi formally petitioned for a retrial.
 Wakayama District Court rejected her petition in March 2017.
 Hayashi appealed to Osaka High Court by April 2017, but the request was rejected.
 A third petition for retrial was filed in June 2021.

 Impact

 The crime inspired a wave of copycat poisonings.

-On 9 June 2021, Masumi's 37-year-old daughter jumped off a bridge at Kansai Airport, killing herself and her four-year-old daughter.
-Her eldest daughter, 16 years old, was found bludgeoned to death earlier the same day.
+On 9 June 2021, Hayashi's 37-year-old daughter jumped off a bridge at Kansai Airport, killing herself and her four-year-old daughter.
+The woman's eldest daughter, 16 years old, was found bludgeoned to death earlier the same day.